millipz/nc-de-deliverance-project/specifcations/processing_lambda_spec.md

 A Python Lambda application to:

-- Collect new data from the ingestion bucket (json lines format) when triggered.
+- Collect new data from the ingestion bucket (JSON lines format) when triggered.
-- Process it into into the star schema format as specified by the client's data analysts.
+- Process it into the star schema format as specified by the client's data analysts.
-- Write the new data in parquet format to an object in the processed bucket.
+- Write the new data in Parquet format to an object in the processed bucket.

 ## Overview

 - **Use:** Lambda
 - **Terraform Objects**

-  - **Lambda function** to run proccessing
+  - **Lambda function** to run processing.
-  - **Trigger** based on object landing in ingestion bucket
-  - **Permissions**... like lots of them
+  - **Permissions**... like lots of them.

-- **Inputs:** Event triggered when ingest bucket receives a new object
+- **Inputs:** Lambda function triggered by ingestion lambda function once successfully completed.
+Input JSON payload in the form:

+    ```json
+    {"packets": [
+        {"table": <table_name>, "id": <sequential_id>}
+        {...}
+    ]}
+    ```

 - **Processes:**
-  1. Gather data from new object in s3 ingestion bucket
+  1. Gather data from new object in s3 ingestion bucket.
-  2. Record the latest object id ingested for reference
+  1. Check object IDs against payload.
+  1. Record success/failure, timestamp.
+Log to CloudWatch.
-  3. If object ids are not sequential, log a warning to cloudwatch
+  1. If object ids are not sequential, log a warning to CloudWatch.
+  1. Record to the parameter store the latest object id ingested.
-  4. Proccess the data in Python to conform to warehouse schema
+  1. Proccess the data in Python to conform to warehouse schema.
-  5. Write processed data to a parquet file and save to s3 processed bucket
+  1. Write processed data to a Parquet file and save to s3 processed bucket.
-  6. Record success/failure, quantity of data processed, timestamp.
-Log to CloudWatch
+  1. Record success/failure, quantity of data processed, timestamp.
+Log to CloudWatch.
-  7. On failure, wait a few mins and retry.
-On multiple failures, send an alert via Cloudwatch and tigger an email to administrators.
+  1. On failure, wait a few mins and retry.
+On multiple failures, send an alert via CloudWatch and trigger an email to administrators.
 - **Other Notes**
   - How to store the latest object processed?
 This may go in AWS Parameter Store?
-  - Should we benchmark this lambda and try to optimize it?
+  - Should we benchmark this lambda and try to optimise it?

 ## Functions

-- Retrieve timestamps from parameter store

-        '''
-        Return a dictionary with timestamps showing most recent entry from the OLTP database that has been processed by the ingestion lambda.
-        -- awaiting looking at data in database to confirm how created and updated timestamps are processed

-        Args:
-            table_name (str): table name to get timestamp for

-        Raises:
-            KeyError: table_name does not exist
-            ConnectionError : connection issue to parameter store

-        Returns:
-            timestamp (datetime timestamp) : stored timestamp of most recent ingested data for given table
-        '''

-- Write timestamps to parameter store

-        '''

-        Writes the updated dictionary of table_name : timestamp key value pairs to parameter store

-        Args:
-            timestamps (dict) : dictionary of table_name : timestamp key value pairs

-        Raises:
-            ConnectionError : connection issue to parameter store

-        Returns:
-            None
-        '''

-- Collect data from one database table

-        '''

-        Returns all data from a table newer than most recent timestamp

-        Args:
-            table_name (string)
-            timestamp (timestamp)

-        Raises:
-            KeyError: table_name does not exist
-            ConnectionError : connection issue to parameter store

-        Returns:
-            table_data (list) : list of dictionaries all data in table, one dictionary per row keys will be column headings
-        '''

-- Gathers latest timestamp
-  '''

-        Collect data from one database table() returns the most recent timestamp

-        Args:
-            table_data (list) : list of dictionaries

-        Raises:
-            KeyError: created_at/updated_at does not exist

-        Returns:
-            most_recent_timestamp (timestamp) : from list returns most recent timestamp from created_at/updated_at values
-        '''

 - Write ingested data to S3 bucket per table

         '''

-        Write file to S3 bucket as Json lines format
+        Write file to S3 bucket in Parquet format

         Args:
             table_name (string)